 According to the original mission of the Salzburger Kulturvereinigung, the population of Salzburg should benefit from a lively cultural environment at affordable prices throughout the year.
 In the post-war years, great pioneering work had to be done for the cultural diversity that we can experience in Salzburg today and that makes our city so unique.
-As the first tenant in the Festspielhaus, the Salzburger Kulturvereinigung organised subscription concerts for the first time from 1951 onwards, later initiated the Salzburg Street Theatre during the festival season and provided the population with a varied exhibition, lecture and course programme from the very beginning.
+As the first tenant in the Festspielhaus, the Salzburger Kulturvereinigung organised subscription concerts for the first time from 1951 onwards, later initiated the Salzburg Street Theatre (Salzburger Straßentheater) during the festival season and provided the population with a varied exhibition, lecture and course programme from the very beginning.
 Today the Kulturvereinigung has established itself as Salzburg's leading concert organizer.

 From the archive:

-Street theatre for the Salzburgers
+Street Theatre for the People of Salzburg

 In addition to the theatre and concert sectors, the Kulturvereinigung devoted itself to education and organised popular science colour slide lectures, to which thousands of people from all over the region made pilgrimages, especially in the 1950s and 1960s.
 At a time when information was not as easily accessible as it is today, lectures by Heinrich Harrer on "7 Years in Tibet", Dr. Hans Hass on the "Great Animal World of the Sea" or lectures on Africa regularly blew up the capacity of the Great University Auditorium.

 The Legacy of Georg Trakl - Salzburg's Internationally Most Famous Poet